 - Listening to calming music

-I look forward to talking further about the hot topic of stress in upcoming blogs.
+I look forward to talking further about the hot topic of What Causes Stress in upcoming blogs.